EricGrose7/forecasting_jupyter/README.md

-# Predicting the Future with LSTM, Prophet and Neural Prophet
+# Predicting the Future with XGBoost, LSTM, and Prophet
 In this project, we explore time series forecasting using various machine learning models like XGBoost, Long Short-Term Memory (LSTM), as well as classical models like Prophet.
 We will use a dataset containing hourly electricity usage data and try to forecast the future electricity usage based on this data.

 **Dataset**   <br>